satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).

-Through the review process and the scientific community's history of policing itself, scientists hope to achieve self-correcting method.
+Through peer review and the scientific community's history of policing itself, scientists hope to achieve self-correcting process.

-There are no obkective standards for the review process results in great variability among journals in the percentage and quality of articles accepted.
+There are no objective standards for the review process resulting in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors